tsirysndr/react-native-cryptr/README.md

 # react-native-cryptr
-cryptr is a simple encrypt and decrypt module for react native
+react-native-cryptr is a simple encrypt and decrypt module for react native